 If an EDE Entity wishes to make changes to its audited or approved EDE environment or functionality that are not in response to an Auditor's documented findings, CMS feedback or requests, or compliance findings, the EDE Entity must follow the process defined in the Change Notification Procedures for Enhanced Direct Enrollment Entity Information Technology Systems and the Change Notification Form for Enhanced Direct Enrollment Entities Information Technology Systems located on CMS ZONE.
 This EDE Entity-initiated Change Request process enables an EDE Entity to propose changes to its EDE Environment after it has been audited or approved by CMS with traceability of the changes and an evaluation of the effect of those changes on the EDE Environment.
 This does not include CMS-initiated CRs (Section XI.B, CMS-initiated Change Requests).
 The EDE Entity must continue to comply with requirements of the configuration management control family as outlined in the NEE SSP Template.
-All changes must be tested, validated, and documented before implementing the changes in the production environment.
+99 All changes must be tested, validated, and documented before implementing the changes in the production environment.

 A primary EDE Entity must submit to CMS an EDE Entity-initiated Change Request to begin the review process of a proposed upstream arrangement prior to onboarding a new prospective upstream EDE Entity, consistent with Section IV.A, Providing an EDE Environment to Other Entities.
 A primary EDE Entity may submit an EDE Entity-initiated Change Request for a proposed upstream EDE Entity arrangement at any time after the primary and upstream EDE Entities have agreed on the technical implementation and End-user Experience for the EDE Environment, including any proposed additional functionality or systems.
 Any subsequent changes to the arrangement may require the submission of additional EDE Entity-initiated Change requests.
+A primary EDE Entity must also submit to CMS an EDE Entity-initiated Change Request, revised ISA Appendix B with changes indicated in the change log, and updated Hub Onboarding Form100 to remove a previously approved upstream arrangement.